Reversi

 Variants

-Allow to skip turn
+Allow skipping a turn

 Mandatory capture